 The term open interest in trading is defined as the total number of contracts that are still available.
-Open interest differs from option volume and it is defined as the number of available options within the given duration of time.
+Open interest differs from option volume, and it is defined as the number of available options within the given duration of time.

 Usually, the trading market discloses open interest on regular by the end of the trading day.
 On the other hand, it is also represented as the comparison value to the previous day value.
-So, you can take both positive as well as negative value.
-In trading, positive values mean that the open interest on one particular day is much higher than that of the previous day; whereas negative value is quite opposite to it.
+So, you can take both positive as well as a negative value.
+In trading, positive values mean that the open interest on one particular day is much higher than that of the previous day; whereas negative value is quite the opposite to it.

 The bottom line

 Open interest is considered to be the strongest indicator when it is used along with the volume and price indicators.
 The increase in OI and price indicates the presence of a strong upward moving market; whereas the decline in the OI and increase in the cost indicates a weakening of the upward rising market.
-The decrease in the price, as well as open interest, shows the consolidation of the market movement; whereas the decrease in the Price and increase in the OI indicates the presence of the weak market.
+The decrease in the price, as well as open interest, shows the consolidation of the market movement; whereas the decrease in the price and increase in the OI indicates the presence of the weak market.

-If OI to volume ratio in a stick market is low but significant rise in it, then it indicates future upward movement of the underlying stock price.
+If OI to volume ratio in a stick market is a low but significant rise in it, then it indicates future upward movement of the underlying stock price.
 If the situation occurs in the put option, it indicates the downward cost movement in future.